nisrinfrh/Google-Case-Study-Cyclistic-Bike-Share/README.md

 Ihad to delete rows with negative values in duration column.

-## *BUSINESS QUESTIONS*

-1- How do casual and  member riders use Cyclistic Bike Share diferently.

-2- Why would casual rides buy annual Cyclistic  memberships.

-3-How can Cyclistic use digital media to influence casual riders to become members.

-**For this project ,I will focouse on the first busnis question .**

 ## *Data Preparation*

+## *PREPARE*

 I Use Cyclistic’s historical trip data to analyze and identify trends.
-For the purposes of this case study, the datasets are appropriate and

-will enable me to answer the business questions.

-The data is located and stored in Amazon web server and is owned (first-party) by Cyclistic.
+I chose 2020 data  with 13 columns and 3527368  rows.

+ I create a document folder named Bike_share.

+12 CSV files of Divvy quarterly trips data are  located , stored and  organized in the above folder .

- **licensing, privacy, security, and accessibility**
+ *licensing, privacy, security, and accessibility*

 The data has been made available by Motivate International Inc under this license (https://www.divvybikes.com/data-license-agreement.)

-The Raw data is downloaded and kept in my laptop and will not be shared by any means.

-Data is kept in csv ,these files were import to R Studio using read_csv function.

-The 12 csv files were merged into a master data named *alltrips*
+#######  The 12 csv files were merged into a master data named *alltrips*#######

 there  is no issues with bias or credibility in this data